unice black friday encore sale

 With spring in full bloom, it's time to give yourself a new hairstyle.
 Many people are interested in all highlights these days and want highlights to add interest to your hair.
 No doubt this is a hot issue, but do you know if you want partial highlights or all highlights?
 What's the difference between partial highlights and full highlights?
 We'll explain how to get each look, and how to determine which one might work best for you and of course both!

 Highlights are a favorite styling solution for many people.
-That's why over the years of their existence, stylists have come up with countless variations of highlights to suit any taste and to finish off any face shape and hair style.
-Generally speaking, highlights are the lighter strands of hair. babylights, balayage, chunky, partial and full highlights are just a few examples! partial and full highlights are what we're going to focus on today, so let's see how they differ.
+That's why over the years of their existence, stylists have come up with countless variations of highlights to suit any taste and to finish off any face shape and hairstyle.
+Generally speaking, highlights are the lighter strands of hair. babylights, balayage, and chunky, partial, and full highlights are just a few examples! partial and full highlights are what we're going to focus on today, so let's see how they differ.

 What are full highlights